garyttierney/dssp/README.md

 DSSP is a SELinux security policy written in the SELinux Common Intermediate Language (CIL).
 CIL is designed to be used as an intermediate language that sits between the low level SELinux "kernel" language and any high level languages such as for example Reference policy.
 Currently there is no high level language that takes advantage of CIL.

 DSSP uses CIL as a high level language because the author appreciates the design philosophy of CIL and he decided that CIL is as good as any, even if it is meant to be an intermediate language.
-If you want to learn more about the CIL design goals then please the SECILC documentation [1].
+If you want to learn more about the CIL design goals then please see the SECILC documentation [1].
+Most of the arguments there also apply to DSSP.

 What CIL brings to the table and what other high level languages are unable to provide in a compelling way is the ability to write complex policy.
 Complex policy is required to be able to write policy for complex environments suchs as graphical desktop environments.